 The basic method of interior repair for a bowed wall is to stabilize it, stop any further movement and increase the strength of the wall to resist lateral pressure.
 Application of FIBERLOCK™ Wall Bracing Strips provide superior material properties compared to traditional methods of repair, take up less interior space (approximately 1/8” thickness) and require no maintenance compared to thick steel beam and anchor methods.

-Foundation King uses a proven technique for wall stabilization called a ‘dead-man’ wall pull back system for wall straightening.
+Foundation King uses a proven technique for wall stabilization called a Wall Pushback System for wall straightening.
 The wall is excavated to the footing at a width of approximately two feet.
-The wall is pulled plumb (vertical) as much as possible before being stabilized.
-To stabilize the wall, holes are drilled into the wall at predetermined locations approximately 5’above the footing.
-Steel rods are driven through the newly drilled holes in the foundation wall and driven into the soil outside the property to a distance of approximately 12’.
-On the other end of the steel rod, holes are dug at the end of each rod to a depth of approximately 4’.
-A steel plate and nut are attached to the end of the rod, and then the hole is filled with concrete to a depth of approximately 12” below the surface.
-Once the concrete is set, the building is gently lifted off the foundation wall.
-Tension is applied to the inside of the wall and the wall is pulled to plumb and the building is then lowered back onto the foundation wall.
-Depending the on the remaining repair plan for the property, a drain tile can be installed, and a waterproofing system can be installed.
+The wall is pushed plumb (vertical) as much as possible before being stabilized.
+Pressure is then applied to the inside of the wall and the wall is then pushed as close to plumb as structurally allowable.
+To stabilize the wall, carbon fiber wall restraints are applied to the interior of the wall, and the building is then lowered back onto the foundation wall to achieve wall straightening.
+Depending on the remaining repair plan for the property, a drain tile and a waterproofing system can be installed if applicable.